trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 <figcaption>

-_Article about "Cheap Sundays" at the Berlin zoo in _Berliner Illustrierten Zeitung_, no. 38, 1929._
+_Article about "Cheap Sundays" at the Berlin zoo in_ Berliner Illustrierten Zeitung, _no.
+38, 1929._

 </figcaption>